PoCInnovation/Pool2022/Software/day01/Golang/README.md

 ```

 To do this, we must build a program that follows a strong architecture.
-We will use one of the most popular : [MVC](https://www.calhoun.io/using-mvc-to-structure-go-web-applications/).
+We will use one of the most popular: [MVC](https://www.calhoun.io/using-mvc-to-structure-go-web-applications/).

 MVC stands for **Model - View - Controller**.
 It's an architecture where your
 code logic is split into smaller part to easily maintain and scale a project.